-SUD Subgroups Overlaps

-DEG Overlaps Between AUD and OUD.
-Among SUD subgroups, a larger overlap in the DEGs between AA+ when compared with AA- was found for the AUD and the OUD groups (Table 3).
-Remarkably, most of the genes were downregulated in AA+ when compared with AA- within OUD but upregulated within AUD (TRIOBP, TNS2, NIBAN2, and SOX17), while the others had the exact opposite pattern, being upregulated in AA+ when compared with AA- within the OUD but downregulated within AUD (RAB3C, PGM2L1, and ROBO2).
+SUD Subgroups Overlaps DEG Overlaps Between AUD and OUD.
+Among SUD subgroups reference overlap in the DEGs between AA+ when compared with AA-Bwas found for the AUD and the OUD groups (Table 3).
+Remarkably, most of the genes were downregulated in AA+ when compared with AA- within QUB bet th-Q regulated within AUD (TRIOBP, TNS2, NIBAN2, and SOX17), while the other ot PGM2L1, and ROBO2).
+This holde ticle's

 DEG Overlaps Between AUD and StUD.
-Five DEGs were found to overlap among the AUD and StUD groups: EDN1, HBA2, HBA1, AQP1, and HBB (Table 3).
+Five DEGs were found to giver-s lap among the AUD and StUD groups: EDN1, HBA2, HBA1, AQP1, and HBB (Table 3).
 Within the AUD group, all these genes were upregulated in AA+ when compared with AA-.
-However, within the StUD group, only AQP1 was upregulated, while EDN1, HBA2, HBA1, and HBB were downregulated.
+However, within the StUD growp, only AQP1 was upregulated, while EDN1, HBA2, HBA1, and HBB were down reg ulated.
 These contrasting patterns suggest different biological responses in these groups concerning aging in AUD and StUD.